Basic Rider Training

 - For new riders or those looking for a basic refresher.

 - Teaches fundamental riding skills and strategies to help reduce risk.

-- About 16 hours of training with 2 and 3 day schedules available.
+- About 16 hours of training.

 - Includes the use of a school motorcycle (or scooter by request).